800 metres world record progression: Men

+Indoor

+Indoor records are run over four laps of a shorter 200 m track. "y" indicates marks were set over the 880 yards imperial distance, and an asterisk indicates a record was repeated.
+All records since Coe's 1:44.91 in 1983 were ratified by the IAAF.

+Outdoor

 As of June 21, 2011, 23 world records have been ratified by the IAAF in the event. "y" denotes time for 880 yards (804.68 m) ratified as a record for the 800 m.

 (+) - indicates en route time from longer race.

 The "Time" column indicates the ratified mark; the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th of a second, depending on the rules then in place.

 Auto times to the hundredth of a second were accepted by the IAAF for events up to and including 10,000 m from 1981.
 Hence, Sebastian Coe's record at 1:42.4 was rendered as 1:42.33 from that year.

 Women

 The first world record in the women's 800 metres was recognized by the Fédération Sportive Féminine Internationale (FSFI) in 1922, which was absorbed by the International Association of Athletics Federations in 1936.

-As of June 21, 2009, the IAAF (and the FSFI before it) have ratified 29 world records in the event. "y" denotes time for 880 yards (804.672 m) ratified as a record for the 800 m.
+As of June 21, 2009, the IAAF (and the FSFI before it) have ratified 29 outdoor world records in the event. "y" denotes time for 880 yards (804.672 m) ratified as a record for the 800 m.

+Indoor

+Indoor records are run over four laps of a shorter 200 m track. "y" indicates marks were set over the 880 yards imperial distance, and an asterisk indicates a record was repeated.
+All records since Wodar's 1:58.42 in 1987 were ratified by the IAAF.

+Outdoor

 (+) - indicates en route time from longer race.

 (*) - Zdeněk Koubek's world records were rescinded by the IAAF after he transitioned to become male.

 The "Time" column indicates the ratified mark; the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th of a second, depending on the rules then in place.

 Auto times to the hundredth of a second were accepted by the IAAF for events up to and including 10,000 m from 1981.
 Hence, Nadezhda Olizarenko's record at 1:53.5 was rendered as 1:53.43 from that year.

-This is the progression of world record improvements of the 800 metres M50 division of Masters athletics.